Pushouts of affine algebraic sets: Preliminaries

 \section{Preliminaries}

-We begin with some preliminary results and discussion on (pullbacks of) communative unital Noetherian rings and finitely generated algebras over them. \begin{thm}[Hilbert basis theorem; Theorem 1.2 and Corollary 1.3 in \cite{Eis}, pages 27 and 28] If a commutative unital ring $R$ is Noetherian, then the polynomial ring $R[x]$ is Noetherian.
-Furthermore any finitely generated algebra over $R$ is Noetherian. \end{thm}
+We begin with some preliminary results and discussion on (pullbacks of) communative unital Noetherian rings and finitely generated algebras over them.

+\begin{theorem}[Hilbert basis theorem; Theorem 1.2 and Corollary 1.3 in \cite{Eis}, pages 27 and 28] If a commutative unital ring $R$ is Noetherian, then the polynomial ring $R[x]$ is Noetherian.
+Furthermore, any finitely generated algebra over $R$ is Noetherian. \end{theorem}

-Throughout this section, $R$ will denote a Noetherian commutative unital ring.
-All other rings are commutative unital unless otherwise indicated.
+Henceforth, $R$ will denote a Noetherian commutative unital ring.
+All other rings are commutative unital, unless otherwise indicated.

-\begin{thm} [Eakin-Nagatan theorem in \cite{Nag} (Artin-Tate lemma; Theorem in Exercise 4.32 in \cite{Eis}, page 143)] Suppose $T \subseteq S$ are rings ($R$-algebras).
-If $S$ is Noetherian (a finitely generated $R$-algebra) and a finitely generated $T-$module, then $T$ is Noetherian (a finitely generated $R$-algebra). \end{thm}
+\begin{theorem}[Eakin-Nagatan theorem in \cite{Nag}; Artin-Tate lemma in \cite{Eis}, Theorem in Exercise 4.32, page 14 ] Suppose $T \subseteq S$ are rings ($R$-algebras).
+If $S$ is Noetherian (a finitely generated $R$-algebra) and a finitely generated $T-$module, then $T$ is Noetherian (a finitely generated $R$-algebra). \end{theorem}

-\begin{prop} Suppose $S$ is (a $R-$algebra) with ideals $I, J \subseteq S$ such that both $S/I$ and $S/J$ are Noetherian (finitely generated algebras over $R$), then $S/I \cap J$ is Noetherian (a finitely generated $R-$algebra). \end{prop} \begin{proof} For $S/I$ and $S/J$ Noetherian, it is clear from the fact that Noetherian modules are closed under submodules, factors, and extensions.\\\\ Suppose therefore that $S/I$ and $S/J$ are Noetherian finitely generated algebras over $R$.
+\begin{proposition} Suppose $S$ is a ring (an $R-$algebra) with ideals $I, J \subseteq S$ such that both $S/I$ and $S/J$ are Noetherian (finitely generated algebras over $R$).
+Then, $S/I \cap J$ is Noetherian (a finitely generated $R-$algebra). \end{proposition} \begin{proof} For $S/I$ and $S/J$ Noetherian, the proposition clearly follows from the fact that Noetherian modules are closed under submodules, factors, and extensions.